 By Paul Mavis

 Wiseguy turns Spyguy and a couple of supporting players eat the scenery for breakfast, lunch and dinner.
-A few years back, Mill Creek Entertainment released a 4-disc, 22-episode collection of Wiseguy: The Complete First Season, the Stephen J. Cannell undercover cop suspenser that debuted in 1987, featuring the two best-remembered story arcs from that low-rated but critically well-received crime series.
+In 2022, VEI released a 14-disc set, Wiseguy: The Collector’s Edition, the Stephen J. Cannell undercover cop suspenser that debuted in 1987, featuring the two best-remembered story arcs from that low-rated but critically well-received crime series.
 Ken Wahl is low-key but charismatic, while on-his-way-down Ray Sharkey and on-his-way-up Kevin Spacey compete for the most enjoyably overblown supporting performance of 1980s television (guess who wins).
 You probably remember Wiseguy as being better than it plays today, but it’s still a respectable effort for the genre.

 Atlantic City, New Jersey.
 Vincent “Vinnie” Terranova (Ken Wahl) has just finished up an 18-month stint in the joint, and it’s time to go to work: Vinnie is an undercover agent for the OCB (Organized Crime Bureau), a division of the Organized Crime Task Force, which is an offshoot of the FBI.
 Sent to prison on a manufactured charge (to establish his street cred with his potential underworld contacts), Vinnie now must live with the reality of being a convicted felon in the eyes of the world…as well as in his family’s.
 Under no circumstances can he tell anyone that’s he’s an undercover agent; the slightest leak could prove disastrous to his cover, and to the entire organization should he be tortured for information.